rtbrick/bngblaster/docsrc/sources/api/index.rst

 .. code-block:: json

     {
-        "command": "<command>"
+        "command": "<command>",
         "arguments": {
             "<argument-key>": "<argument-value>"
         }
     }

-Following an example RPC request with corresponding response.
+The following is an example RPC request with its corresponding response.

 ``$ cat command.json | jq .``